Nancy Holt, Between Heaven and Earth

 Classes welcome during gallery hours

 All classes are welcome to visit the Western Gallery during open hours.
+Primary and secondary school teachers are encouraged to sign up for a guided interdisciplinary tour.

 Nancy Holt, Between Heaven and Earth is made possible through a major sponsorship provided by